 How to serve German Rouladen

-While you can eat your German Rouladen with anything you like, there are some very traditional sides.
+While you can eat this classic German dish with anything you like, there are some very traditional sides.

-Braised red cabbage (stay tuned for the recipe!) is the classic accompaniment for Rouladen.
-Feel free to serve your Rouladen with any vegetable you like.
+Braised red cabbage is the classic accompaniment for Rouladen.
+Feel free to serve your Rouladen with any vegetable you like, though.

-Then, you can serve the Rouladen with boiled potatoes or potato dumplings.
+Then, you can serve these beef rolls with boiled potatoes or German potato dumplings.
 You will often see them being served with Spätzle as well (they are essentially tiny German dumplings).

 Different cooking options for German Rouladen